tchojnacki/esolangs/brainfuck/README.md

 - Fully implemented lexer, parser, bytecode generator and interpreter.
 - Can be used as a binary or library.
 - Unit and integration test coverage.
+- Reading code from file, as an argument or from stdin.
 - Implementation choices:
   - Cell size: 8 bit unsigned (with wrapping)
   - Cell count: 30 000 (with wrapping)